Interview Query

 3. SQL case studies - In case interviews, you’re given a real-world problem and asked to use your SQL skills to solve the problem.
 These are typically open-ended questions that leave room for analysis and creative problem-solving.

-Easy SQL Questions for Data Analysts
+Easy Data Analyst SQL Questions

 Easy SQL Interview Questions for Data Analysts